bazelbuild/bazel/site/en/external/migration.md

 ### Enable Blzmod in your bazelrc {:#enable-bzldmod}

 `.bazelrc` lets you set flags that apply every time your run Bazel.
-To enable Bzlmod we use the `--enable_bzlmod` flag, and apply it to the `common` command so it applies to every command:
+To enable Bzlmod, use the `--enable_bzlmod` flag, and apply it to the `common` command so it applies to every command:

 * **.bazelrc**

     ```
-    # Enable bzlmod for every bazel command
+    # Enable Bzlmod for every Bazel command
     common --enable_bzlmod
     ```